Palestinians in Chile: History

-Many of the immigrants were very poor and illiterate and had to take loans to pay their travel costs.
-Once in Chile, Palestinians settled largely in the marginal areas of cities and worked as small merchants.
+Many of the immigrants were poor and illiterate and had to take loans to pay their travel costs.
+Once in Chile, they settled on the outskirts of cities and worked as small merchants.
 In the 1950s by the time of the second government of Carlos Ibáñez del Campo many Palestinian-Chileans had acquired substantial economic as well as political power in Chile, some working as deputies, ministers or ambassadors.

 Aside from these migrants of previous decades, Chile has also taken in some Palestinian refugees in later years, as in April 2008 when it received 117 from the Al-Waleed refugee camp on the Syria-Iraq border near the Al-Tanf crossing.
 All of those refugees were Sunni Muslims.

 People who hold a diplomatic or official Palestinian passport can visit Chile as tourists for up to 90 days, without a visa.

 Religion

 The vast majority of the Palestinian community in Chile follow Christianity.
-The largest denomination is Orthodox Christian followed by Roman Catholic, and in fact, the number of Palestinian Christians in the diaspora in Chile alone exceeds the number of those who have remained in their homeland.
+The largest denomination is Orthodox Christian followed by Roman Catholic, and the number of Palestinian Christians in the diaspora in Chile alone exceeds the number of those who have remained in their homeland.
 One early Palestinian church in Santiago, the Iglesia Ortodoxa San Jorge, was founded in 1917.
-Some Palestinians in Chile are Sunni Muslims.
+The rest are Sunni Muslims.